- What is Xanax?

 How Are Anxiety And Pregnancy Correlated?

-If anxiety remains untreated, it can prevent you from getting good prenatal care.
+If anxiety remains untreated, it can certainly adversely impact your pregnancy.
 You may miss your OB visits, eat poorly, or get into habits such as smoking and drinking.
 This can pose a potential risk to your pregnancy, such as (8), (9):

 - Premature delivery